lexsai/lexsai.github.io/src/posts/darza1.md

 We now have all the data to construct a login packet.

-Writing a python script to use the public key and PKCS1 padding standard to RSA encrypt my username and password and assemble a login packet, we get a response:
+Writing a python script to use the public key and PKCS1 padding standard to RSA encrypt my username and password and assemble a login packet, we get this response:

 ![](/images/darza1/successpython.PNG)